 If you’re wondering how to collect rent from long-distance tenants, online payment systems are the easiest option.
 They put money in your account faster, track payments automatically, and organize everything.
 No wonder over half of renters prefer paying online.

-The question is, which system is best for landlords in 2025?
+The question is, which system is best for property owners in 2026?
 We’ll cover the top options so you can get paid without the headache.

 Key takeaways